sayedAminul01/OddEvenInJs/README.md

-How to check a number is ODD or Even in Javascript.
+How to check a number is ODD or EVEN in Javascript.